HIPAA Compliance and SMS Texting: What You Need to Know

 HIPAA Compliance and SMS Texting

 Covered entities can use SMS to direct patients to a secure patient portal to view PHI and communications from their healthcare provider.
-SMS can also be used to enable two-factor authentication (2FA) to protect sensitive information.
+SMS can also be used to enable two-factor authentication (2FA) to prevent unauthorized access to data and accounts.

 Choosing a Provider for Texting in Healthcare

-Hospital networks, pharmacies, and other covered entities should align themselves with established carriers and service providers that have the knowledge and expertise to help them navigate emerging telecom options and maintain HIPAA compliance.
+Hospital networks, pharmacies, and other covered entities should align themselves with established carriers and service providers that have the knowledge and expertise to provide them with options to help navigate emerging telecom options and HIPAA compliance.
 An experienced provider like Bandwidth, that has a reliable network, can make sure those important messages get delivered correctly.

-As more patients begin to use smartphones to access their health information, their expectation is that providers deliver convenient omnichannel experiences.
+As more patients begin to use smartphones to access their health information, they expect their healthcare providers to deliver convenient omni-channel experiences.
 Text messaging is just one medium for that experience.
 In our next installment, we’ll cover what to consider when evaluating telephony providers.

 Read the whole series